-As Zanzibar is a quite popular game and especially played in bars, there exist an huge lot of variations, often regional, or even sometimes, as it is told, local to a particular bar.
+As Zanzibar is a quite popular game and especially played in bars, there are lots of variations, often regional, or sometimes even local to a particular bar.
 Only one is currently proposed.

 Amelioration during loading phase

-The possibility of improving your throw during the loading phase is activated by default, but a lot of players that phase « dry », meaning without that possibility to rerolls the dice.
-IN this case, during this first phase of the game, everyone has only a single roll per turn.
+The possibility of improving your throw during the loading phase is activated by default, but a lot of players play this phase « dry », meaning without that possibility to reroll the dice.
+In this case, during this first phase of the game, everyone has only a single roll per turn.

 Keyboard shortcuts summary

-- Space: repeat selected and unselected dice for the next rethrow
+- Space: repeat selected and unselected dice for the next reroll

 - S: announce scores, i.e. number of tokens owned by each player